matthewdowney/matthewdowney.github.io/_posts/2017-10-17-create-segwit-address.md

 Then we can define a function that accepts a **compressed** public key and generates the corresponding address.
 For simplicity I'll use the Base58 encoding provided in [bip32utils](https://github.com/prusnak/bip32utils).

+> Edit: prusnak's bip32utils library has since disappeared.
+Luckily I was using it so much that I forked it just in case: https://github.com/matthewdowney/bip32utils

 ```haskell
 $ pip install git+https://github.com/prusnak/bip32utils
 ```